 A detailed look at Continuing Nurse Education hours can be found here.

-The American Association of Nurse Practitioners estimates that there are approximately 12,690 NPs certified in psychiatric mental health.
-As mental health disorders continue to rise in the United States, Psychiatric Mental Health NPs are continued to be needed.
-The Health Resources & Services Administration found that between the years 2016 and 2030 the national supply of psychiatric NPs is projected to grow by 6,690 FTEs.
+The American Association of Nurse Practitioners estimates that there are approximately 15,275 or 4.7% NPs certified in psychiatric mental health.
+As mental health disorders continue to rise in the United States, Psychiatric Mental Health NPs continue to be needed.

 Part Ten Other Nurse Practitioner Specialties

 - General Nurse Practitioner